 Qualified Improvement Property

 Another aspect of renovations where benefit may be lurking is within qualified improvement property.
 Qualified improvement property is any interior non-structural improvement made to a previously placed in service non-residential building.
-In addition to the interior improvements, the Tax Cuts & Jobs Act also added roofs, HVAC, security systems, and fire suppression systems to the definition of qualified improvement property.
+In addition to the interior improvements, the Tax Cuts & Jobs Act also added roofs, HVAC, security systems and fire suppression systems to the definition of qualified improvement property.

 Currently, qualified improvement property has a recovery period of 39 years, but the Tax Cuts & Jobs Act intended to assign a 15-year recovery period to qualified improvement property.
 Barring a technical correction of the tax law, this will remain the case.
 However, there is still benefit to qualified improvement property, as the Tax Cuts & Jobs Act did change the Section 179 deduction to include qualified improvement property (subject to the limitations).

-Floor Plan Financing & Bonus Depreciation
+Floor Plan Financing and Bonus Depreciation

 Within the dealership industry, some properties may be disqualified from bonus depreciation because of floor plan financing indebtedness.
 If the property has taken the floor plan financing indebtedness into account under the new rules for limiting the business interest deduction to 30%, then the property would not qualify for bonus depreciation.
 However, a real estate entity and operating entity should be treated as separate properties.
 In this case, if the operating entity is carrying the floor plan financing indebtedness, we believe the real estate entity should still be eligible to claim bonus depreciation.

-Discover how cost segregation can help you increase cash flow and reduce tax liability.
+Cost segregation can help you increase cash flow and reduce tax liability.